Sephta/cis441-2d-platformer/README.md

 # Experimental 2.5D Action Platformer

+Prize: Alumni Select ~ this project was specially selected by class Alumni as a standout project

 Source code for my final project in CIS 441 (Computer Graphics) @ University of Oregon

 This experimental platformer, as I will be refering to it, was the core concept I had for my final project.
 My goal was to build a simple platformer with tight movement mechanics and simple but fun combat.